derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/hardware_setup/README.md

 ## Hardware setup
 ### Raspberry Pi
  We ue [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) boards.
-Raspberry is dedicated computer with all neccesary things which normal pc has.
-This send measured co2 values to the cloud and also used to command the treshold triggers if the valued reached above the limit by change the color of the LED or by Beeping sounds.
+Raspberry is a dedicated computer with all neccesary functions just like an ordinary pc.
+The raspberry sends measured co2 values to the cloud and is also used to command the treshold triggers if the values reach above the limit by changing the color of the LED or by Beeping sounds.
  <img src='https://cdn.idealo.com/folder/Product/6628/1/6628198/s2_produktbild_max/raspberry-pi-4-model-b.jpg'  width=400 />

  An alternative would be NVIDIA's [Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit).
-Anyways, in this project Raspberry is used, we need the following hardware for setting up the raspberry:
+However in this project a Raspberry is used and for this following hardware for setting up the raspberry is needed:
 - (Fully Integrated) Raspberry Pi 4 - Board
 - Power adapter for Raspberry Pi 4 (USB-C)
 - SD-card